"Believe There's Magic in the Stars" returns to Disneyland. This fireworks show (originally

 of it.
 In 1911 a silent black-and-white Pinocchio was produced in Italy.)

 Disney's Pluto cartoon Cold Storage, directed by Jack Kinney, is released.
 It is winter

-and Pluto must fight a stork who has taken over his nice warm doghouse.
+and tired Pluto discovers a stork has moved into his nice warm doghouse.

 The Disneyland television series airs A Progress Report, featuring a report on the Anaheim theme park's construction and the True Life Adventure Nature's Half Acre.

 Singer-actor Scott Craig, a member of the 70s TV series The New

 Mickey Mouse Club, is born in Los Angeles, California.